saref/multilevel-balance/README.md

-# frustration-index-dense
+# frustration-index-directed
-The algorithm based on the optimization models (Aref and Neal "Detecting Coalitions by Optimally Partitioning Signed Networks of Political Collaboration" 2020 Scientific Reports) for computing the frustration index in relatively dense signed networks.
+The algorithm based on the optimization models (Citation missing) for computing the frustration index in directed signed networks.

-This algorithm is designed in Python 3.7 based on the models for computing the exact value of frustration index discussed in Aref and Neal (2020).
+This algorithm is designed in Python 3.7 based on the models for computing the exact value of frustration index discussed in (citation missing).

-Linear programming (continuous) and binary linear (discrete) programming models for lower-bounding and computing the frustration index of relatively dense signed graphs - Jupyter code written by Samin Aref in 2018
+Linear programming (continuous) and binary linear (discrete) programming models for lower-bounding and computing the frustration index of directed signed graphs - Jupyter code written by Samin Aref in 2020

 Creative common license: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)